AndreMuis/CryptoBot/README.md

 Invests a fixed amount into every coin on ByBit and converts any increase greater than the minimum trade amount for that coin to USDT.

-You will have to install OpenSSL separately for security reasons.
+You will have to install OpenSSL on your Mac separately for security reasons.

 Add your SMTP server settings on the Settings tab to receive emails from the bot.